Preemployment Screening and Testing: Vermont

 - Background checks generally may be conducted only after a conditional offer is extended, but are mandatory for certain types of employment.
 See Criminal Background Checks.

-- State employers may not ask criminal history questions on job applications.
+- A new law prohibits private employers from asking criminal history questions on job applications.
 See Ban the Box.

-- Vermont law forbids the use of polygraph tests with certain exceptions.
+- Vermont forbids the use of polygraph tests with certain exceptions.
 See Polygraph Tests.